andreagiassi/microservice-rbac-user-management/README.md

 The branch "spring-boot-3" contains the necessary updates in order to use this microservice with the last spring boot 3 version.

 Remember that Spring Boot 3 is based on the Jakarta project and not the J2EE one.
 Also the spring fox / Swagger dependency has been removed.
 In  addition the java version needed is the Java 17.
+The Dockerfile has been updated using the eclipse-temurin:17 docker image.

 The REST apis offered from the "spring-boot-3" microservices are the same likes the standard java 8 version.